Donating Stock to Charity Is the Ultimate Win-Win: Here’s Why

 Strategies for Maximizing Your Tax Benefit

-In addition to offering a great way to get even more mileage out of your charitable giving, the personal benefits can also be considerable.
+In addition to offering a great way to get even more mileage out of your charitable giving, the personal benefits can be considerable.

 Strengthen Your Giving by Donating Stock

-Donating stock might feel a little unorthodox for a lot of people, but it can have significant benefits on your taxes, especially if you have a high annual income.
+Donating stock might feel a little unorthodox for a lot of people, but it can have significant benefits for your taxes, especially if you have a high annual income.
 You can reduce your taxable income, avoiding owing taxes on a capital gain and support an organization you believe in, all in one fell swoop.